LeoTurnell-Ritson/bbsync/README.md

 ## About The Project

 bbsync is a wrapper for shh/rsync for use with [OpenFOAM](https://www.openfoam.com/) and [blue bear](https://intranet.birmingham.ac.uk/it/teams/infrastructure/research/bear/bluebear/index.aspx), application may be limited if your not using both these platforms.
-The fundamental idea is to be able to push and pull src, applications and folders in the OpenFOAM run directory to and from blue bear, using relative per-defined paths (see example-bashrc).
+The fundamental idea is to be able to push and pull src, applications and folders in the OpenFOAM run directory to and from blue bear, using relative user-defined paths (see example-bashrc).

 ## Getting Started